Randal Grichuk Player Props: Rockies vs. Giants

-Randal Grichuk -- with a slugging percentage of .538 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the mound, on June 7 at 8:40 PM ET.
+Randal Grichuk -- 1-for-3 with a double in his last game -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Alex Cobb on the mound, on June 8 at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+He had a one-hit showing in his previous game (1-for-3) against the Giants.

 Randal Grichuk Game Info & Props vs. the Giants